A Personal Reflection on the Abdication

 At this time General Alekseev has just returned from Sevastopol, in the south of Russia.
 The Tsar had been concerned about the General’s poor health and recommended he take a month’s leave.
 Whilst in Sevastopol the General was approached by liberal elements in the Russian state that tried to persuade him to take part in a coup d’état.
 Alekseev’s response was to say that he would neither oppose nor assist them.
 However, upon returning to headquarters he changed his mind, and inclined toward giving his support to the coup.

 The liberals had also approached the Grand Duke Nicholas Nikolaevich, the uncle of the Tsar.
 Instead of having the plotters arrested, and alerting the Tsar, the Grand Duke asked the liberals for three days to make up his mind.
 The reply he eventually gave them was strange: He regretted not being able to accept the Russian throne as he felt the army would not understand or support him!
 It seems that the Grand Duke had no compunctions about his behavior.
 Everything was being readied for the last act.
 The notion that the revolution was not expected and came as a great surprise to everybody is not true.
 The Revolution was actively and unyieldingly being prepared.
 On February 22, 1917, Tsar Nicholas left Tsarskoye Selo for army headquarters in Mogilev.
-The day after his departure, riots began in Petrograd.1 Preparation for treason by those that swore allegiance to the Tsar, were now in full swing.
+The day after his departure, riots began in Petrograd.2the name of the capital had been changed during the war from the German sounding Petersburg to Petrograd Preparation for treason by those that swore allegiance to the Tsar, were now in full swing.

 Toward the end of this fateful week, reports began reaching the Tsar concerning disturbances in Petrograd.
 He could neither imagine, nor comprehend, that at a time of war some would be attepmting to subvert the government, rather than concentrate all their efforts on defeating the enemy.
 He ordered the riots stopped but soon was informed of the mutiny of the reserve armed forces in Petrograd.
 He decided to embark at once for Tsarskoye Selo with the intent of bringing this disorder to an end.
 When General Voeikov at the headquarters in Mogilev informed General Alekseev of the impending departure of the Tsar, General Alekseev responded sarcastically: “How is he going to go, will a whole battalion of armed forces clear the way?’
 General Voeikov became concerned, and informed the Tsar of what he had heard.
 The Tsar’s reaction was at first surprise and later dismay.
 General Alekseev was invited to explain his statement, and replied that he had been misunderstood.
 The Tsar had infinite trust in General Alekseev, not knowing that at that time Alekseev was secretly corresponding with Alexander Ivanovich Guchkov, chairman of the third Duma and subsequently deputy of the fourth.
 Guchkov disliked Tsar Nicholas intensely and was actively working to topple the government.